-Dominant product segments studied in this report include long acting analog, rapid acting analog, premixed analog, intermediate insulin, short acting insulin and premixed insulin.
+Dominant product segments studied in this report include long-acting analog, rapid acting analog, premixed analog, intermediate insulin, short acting insulin and premixed insulin.
 Insulin acted analog dominated the total market share of insulin in CIS region in terms of revenue generated in 2013.
-High cost of long acting analogs contributed towards this revenue generation.
-Low cost biosimilars of insulin are expected to capture the CIS market in next six years.
-CIS insulin market was influenced by Lantus, a product of Sanofi Aventis, however its patent expiration in 2015 is expected to give a setback in market growth over the forecast period.
+The high cost of long-acting analogs contributed towards this revenue generation.
+Low-cost biosimilars of insulin are expected to capture the CIS market in next six years.
+CIS insulin market was influenced by Lantus, a product of Sanofi Aventis, however, its patent expiration in 2015 is expected to give a setback to market growth over the forecast period.

 The CIS insulin market is oligopolistic in nature.
 Major market players include Eli Lilly and Company, Novo Nordisk, Takeda Pharmaceuticals, Sanofi Aventis, Nanjing Xinbai Pharmaceutical Co.
 Ltd., Oramed Pharmaceuticals, Merck & Co.
 Inc., Boehringer Ingelheim and Biocon along with various local companies producing biosimilars such as Indrar and Farmak.
 More than half of the market share is captured by local producers.

 Avail customized purchase options to meet your exact research needs:

 Get your queries resolved from an industry expert.